Valt the Wonder Deer

-Valt the Wonder Deer (Valt's Journey in season 1, subtitled The Search for Terracotta Warriors in season 2, Journey to the Land of Darkness in season 3, Tales of Two Deer in season 4) is an animated television series that was released to Tencent Video in China on December 31, 2016.
+Valt the Wonder Deer (Deer Elf in Mandarin Chinese), and the subsequent seasons, The Quest for the Clay Guardians (season 2), andThe Legend of Porcelain Mountain in (season 3) is an animated television series that was released to Tencent Video in China on December 31, 2016.
 The series is produced by DreamEast Pictures and is distributed worldwide by Jetpack Distribution.

-The second season premiered October 22, 2018, and ended November 26.
-A third season featuring new anthropomorphic and angular designs for the characters, and was released in 2021 and ended February 11, 2022.
-A fourth season featuring new anthropomorphic and angular designs for the characters, was released in 2023.
+The first season premiered in 2017, second season premiered October 22, 2018, and ended November 26, and the third season featuring new anthropomorphic and angular designs for the characters premiered August 8, 2025, and ended November 12.

 Plot

 Season 1

 Valt the Wonder Deer follows the adventures of Valt, a wonder deer and his five friends as they journey to obtain special powers granted by the Five Magical Elements, as well as rescue his trapped parents, the Deer King and Queen, from the evil overlords of the Land of Metal.